 Riding in Japan can be superb however not something I can access on any Sunday.
 I have the choice of gridlock traffic for a couple of hours to and from the nearest riding area or expensive tolls and usually more gridlock traffic on highway to escape Tokyo.

 Then there is the climate.
-There is no dry season in Japan, Summer is monsoon.
-Autumn is typhoons.
-Winter roads are closed by snow.
-You have a narrow window to ride and need to make the most of it by doing a long tour.
+There is no dry season in Japan and winter roads are closed with snow, so if not blessed to live in countryside then you have to make the most of the ride seasons by touring.

 Touring in cool to cold temperatures makes many bikes less practical.
 I like standard (naked) bikes best but lacking wind protection doesn’t suit going far here.
 Fortunately while everyone is trying to imitate Ewan Mcgregor touring bikes are out of vogue.

-The FJR is further unpopular here where people who are touring choose things like Honda's Super Bol D'or so Yamaha pitch the FJR against it not the R1200RT and price it at about $13,000 (AUD).
-I did think about the RT but the $17,000 saved has paid for all my touring in Japan the last 5 years.
+The FJR is further unpopular here where people who are touring choose things like Honda’s Super Bol D’or so Yamaha pitch the FJR against it not the R1200RT and price it at about $15,000 (AUD).
+I did think about the RT but the $20,000 saved has paid for my touring in Japan for years.

 However it has not been all rosy.
 I had a difficult time adjusting to such a big heavy bike.
 I have a overly wordy review posted elsewhere and the saga of making the bike turn better.
-But when I factor other aspects like comfort, fuel efficient, reliable and near zero maintenance costs it has been a decent touring bike, just lacking some of the fun motorcycling should be due to excess weight.
+But when I factor other aspects like comfort, fuel efficient, reliable and near zero maintenance costs it has been a good touring bike.